 9. How big will be the group size for Island Peak Climbing?

-11. Is Travel Insurance needed for Island Peak Climbing?
+11. Is Travel Insurance Needed for Island Peak Climbing?

-12. Do I need to join a group or can I climb solo?
+12. Do I need to join a group, or can I climb solo?

-Yes, you can hire Trekking and Climbing Guide and Porter services from us.
+You can hire Trekking and Climbing Guide and Porter services from us.
 We can offer customizable services of Guides, Porters, Domestic Flights and Documentation.